jrtkst/phase-portrait-2d/README.md

 ![Phase Portrait Example 1](/pp1.png)

-You can also adjust the line width, trajectories color, number of arrows, etc however you like.
-Go to town !
+You can also adjust the line width, trajectories color, number of arrows, etc however you like :)